 Michael Schulson tells The Truth About Communication Became Synonymous With Surveillance.
 In Salon the savvy tech critic talks outrage stemming from “Terms of Service,” the first book from the young cultural critic Jacob Silverman, is less an argument than a tour.… Read the rest

 Do you know anybody who is hoarding food for the apocalypse?
 Online scammer Allen Baler says “Our philosophy is one man, one laptop, one million bucks.
-I just love the freedom of being able to make a nice income, to make a nice business and just be, basically, myself.”
-Or Frank Bates, whichever works!… Read the rest
+I just love the freedom of being able to make a nice income, to make a nice business and just be, basically, myself.”… Read the rest

 Eric J. Ducharme not only wears a fishtail with style and power, but wants you to try one out as well!
 He calls himself “The Mertailor”, specializing in custom-crafted merperson tails.
 Eric’s tails have appeared in various music videos (Gaga’s odd, live version of Edge of Glory), television series, movies, and documentaries.… Read the rest